BernardLerring/Noughts-and-Crosses/README.md

 ### Returning user goals:

-- As a returning visitor I want to be able to play again and again, simply.
+- As a returning visitor I want to be able to play the game easily again and again.

 ### Frequent user goals: